-- TV Director: If you enjoy being behind the scenes, a director can be an interesting and challenging career.
+If you enjoy being behind the scenes, being a TV director can be an interesting and challenging career.
 As a director, you guide the overall look, sound, feel and quality standards of the show.
-Working alongside technical crew, writers and talent, directors serve an important leadership position.
+Working alongside the technical crew, writers, and talent, directors serve an important leadership position.

-- Marketing And Sales: Not all broadcast degree holders work directly with show production, many work in marketing and advertising.
+Not all broadcast degree holders work directly with show production, many work in media marketing and advertising.
 Commercial marketing itself is a varied field with ads being created for radio, broadcast, websites and streaming services.